An Approximation Theorem for Maps Between Tiling Spaces

 A tiling space has {\em translational finite local complexity}, or is {\em translationally finite}, if the set of all patches of radius $R$ is finite up to translation.
 A {\em tiling} is translationally finite if its hull is translationally finite.
 Translationally finite tiling spaces are necessarily compact.

-If $\Omega_1$ and $\Omega_2$ are tiling spaces, we say a map $f: \Omega_1 \to \Omega_2$ is {\em local with radius $R$} if, whenever two tilings $T, T' \in \Omega_1$ have identical central patches of radius $R$, then $f(T)$ and $f(T')$ have identical central patches of radius 1.
-In other words, you don't need to know the behavior of $T$ near infinity to specify the behavior of $f(T)$ near the origin.
+\begin{defn} If $\Omega_1$ and $\Omega_2$ are tiling spaces, we say a map $f: \Omega_1 \to \Omega_2$ is {\em local with radius $R$} if, whenever two tilings $T, T' \in \Omega_1$ have identical central patches of radius $R$, then $f(T)$ and $f(T')$ have identical central patches of radius 1. \end{defn} In other words, if $f$ is local, you don't need to know the behavior of $T$ near infinity to specify the behavior of $f(T)$ near the origin.

 For factor maps (i.e., maps that commute with translation), this is the analog of a sliding block code.
 On subshifts, continuous factor maps are always sliding block codes \cite{LiM}, but on tiling spaces, continuous factor maps need not be local \cite{Pet, RS}.
 The problem has to do with small rigid motions.
 If $T$ and $T'$ agree on a large ball, then $T$ and $T'$ are close in the tiling metric, which means that $f(T)$ and $f(T')$ are close, which means that $f(T)$ and $f(T')$ agree on a large ball, {\em up to a small motion}.